knnjy/aop_system_ui/README.md

 # aop_system_ui
 A Streamlit‑based frontend for the Automated Academic Essentials Service.

-# aop_system_ui
-A Streamlit‑based frontend for the Automated Academic Essentials Service.

 This UI communicates with the FastAPI backend using **httpx** and **requests**, and provides **role-based navigation** for **Users** and **Admins**.

 ---